sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.md

 This plugin perfect for online store that use local shipping or private shipping such as selling flower, food & beverage but not limited to.
 ### Features ###
+* Set shipping cost with flate rate or based on per km/mi schema.
 * Set shipping cost by product shipping class.
 * Set unlimited distances ranges.
 * Set shipping origin info by coordinates using "Map Address Picker".